juliozinga/FIWARELab-monitoringAPI/README.md

     * *live information about the host_services per region*
     * *historical information about the host_services per region*
 * FIWARE Usage data
-    * *Aggregated data about the resource usage of first X tenants*
+    * *Aggregated data about the overall resource usage for the first X tenants*

 The monitoringAPI, if integrated with the [FIWARE pep Proxy](https://github.com/ging/fi-ware-pep-proxy) will provide also an authentication/autorization system, that filters the available information taking into account the user's role inside the FIWARE project.